 9. Second Palestinian Intifada – 2000-2005

-A new wave of violent protests erupted between the Palestinians and Israelis following Sharon’s visit to Temple Mount.
-Ariel Sharon went on to become Prime Minister of Israel in January 2001, and refused to continue peace talks.
+A new wave of violent protests erupted between the Palestinians and Israelis following Sharon’s visit to Temple Mount/Al-Haram-al-Sharif – Sharon then went on to become Prime Minister of Israel in January 2001, and refused to continue peace talks.

 Between March and May in 2002, the Israeli army launched Operation Defensive Shield on the West Bank after a significant number of Palestinian suicide bombings – the largest military operation on the West Bank since 1967.